 Net Sorcerer was granted a patent and raised a six-figure investment from the Cambridge University Science Park, backed by the Department of Trade and Industry.
 Net Sorcerer provided the intellectual property for Sky Sports and News Alerts.
-20 years later, I am now a mentor to Cambridge University academics and entrepreneurs as he strives to pay it forward.
+20 years later, I am now a mentor to Cambridge University academics and entrepreneurs as I strive to pay it forward.

 An early innovator in the mobile space, I created one of the first five productivity apps ever to appear on the Android market in 2009 and, prior to Android, one of the first-ever location and photo/video capturing platforms, using a combination of Java ME and Flash Lite in 2008, running on Nokia N95 devices.

-Matt scaled E-Man to an internationally respected venture studio with offices on two continents, collaborating with founders to build the next big thing across Europe and America.
-Matt has also built kids’ products for Disney, 20th Century Fox, Paramount, and Nikelodeon and speaks at major conferences such as Mobile World Congress.
+I scaled E-Man to an internationally respected venture studio with offices on two continents, collaborating with founders to build the next big thing across Europe and America.
+I also built kids’ products for Disney, 20th Century Fox, Paramount, and Nickelodeon and spoke at major conferences such as Mobile World Congress.

 What lessons has being an entrepreneur taught you?

 Entrepreneurship is challenging.
 Perhaps it’s only the stars in our eyes and our naivety that get us in the Founder’s hot seat in the first place.
 We then immediately begin failing, and this is where we can truly begin to develop.

 Embracing failure and knowing that it’s okay to stumble and fall, provided you can get up again, is so important.
 We must shake off the ego and get up and carry on.
 Failure is also great feedback if we listen.

 The worst thing any founder can do is quit or fail to listen to and take advice from trusted mentors and advisors.
 I thought I knew everything as a 20-something entrepreneur, but looking back, of course, I didn’t.